Gann Square of Nine – How to Trade Using This Forecasting Tool

 The square root of the number and subtract 2, and re-square the result.

 (5.438469)2 = 29 rounded off

 To determine the value to the left, instead of subtracting 2, the number is added.
-So, we simply add +2 to the square root of 54 which is 7.348469, bringing the value of 9.348469 raised to the power of two to 87.393 or simply 87.
+So, we simply add +2 to the square root of 54 (7.348469), bringing the value to 9.348469.
+We then square this result to get a value of 87.